a-n-rose/language-classifier/README.md

 ### Prerequisites

-You need a machine with at least 20GiB of free memory (I would aim for more).
+You need a machine with around 60GiB of free memory (I would aim for more).
 Make sure you can let this machine run for several hours for each step for each language (i.e. 1) download 2) extract MFCCs 3) train models).

 For required installations (i.e. versions used building this), please refer to the installations.md file.